**The Great River Writers Retreat accepts applications from writers currently residing

 2010 Retreat Winner, Ann Hudson

-**Update on the 2023 Great River Writers Retreat**
+**Application Information for the 2025 Great River Writers Retreat**

-Currently, our plan is to host the winning writer for a residency at the Benet House Retreat Center in Rock Island, Illinois (including a travel stipend, and an invitation to read to the literary community of the Quad Cities), 2024 dates TBA.
+Currently, our plan is to host the winning writer for a residency at the Benet House Retreat Center in Rock Island, Illinois (including a travel stipend, and an invitation to read to the literary community of the Quad Cities), August 25 – 31, 2025.

 The application must include the following: